 The presentation of the PDR shall be well prepared with a professional overall appearance.
-This includes, but is not limited to, the following: easy to see slides; appropriate placement of pictures, graphs, and videos; professional appearance of the presenters; speaking clearly and loudly; looking into the camera; referring to the slides, not reading them; and communicating to the panel in an appropriate and professional manner.
+This includes, but is not limited to, the following: easy-to-see slides; appropriate placement of pictures, graphs, and videos; professional appearance of the presenters; speaking clearly and loudly; looking into the camera; referring to the slides, not reading them; and communicating to the panel in an appropriate and professional manner.
+The slides should use dark text on a white light background.